naomijub/wooridb/README.md

 All clauses should be ended with/separated by `,` and the available functions are `==, !=, >, <, >=, <=, like, between, in, or`.

-To use the functions you need to attribute a key content to a variable, this is done by `?* my_entity:key_1 ?k1` and then `?k1` can be used as follows:
+To use the functions you need to attribute a key content to a variable, this is done by `?* my_entity:key_1 ?k1` (entity_tree.key:entity_map.key) and then `?k1` can be used as follows:
 * `in`: `(in ?k1 123 34543 7645 435)`, where arguments after `?k1` are turned into a set.
     * Note: **for now, please don't use `,`**.
 * `between`: `(between ?k1 0 435)`, after `?k1` the first argument is the `start` value and the second argument is the `end` value.
 If you set more than 2 arguments it will return a `ClauseError`.